amazon-ion/ion-docs/docs/spec.md

 legal 7-bit ASCII characters, using the same escaping syntax as `string` and `symbol` values.
 This guarantees that the value can be transmitted unscathed while remaining generally readable (at least for western language text).
-Like `blob`s, `clob`s disallow comments everywhere within the value.
+Either form of comment within a `clob` is invalid.

 [Strings and Clobs][stringclob] gives details on the subtle, but profound, differences between Ion strings and clobs.